 3. Use the Dress Code as a Guide

 Is it a more casual outdoor wedding or a fancy black tie affair?
 The formality of the event will definitely help dictate your accessories, says Sabatino.
 Your jewelry should be tasteful and in line with the dress code.
-You want to stick out but not like a sore thumb!

 4. Know What the Bride and Bridesmaids Are Wearing